woording/woording-api/README.md

 ## How to use the API
 You will first need to get a token from the server, to do this, send a POST to request to http://api.woording.com/authenticate
-This post request should have zContent-Type: application/json` in the header and also contain the username and password in json format as data, like this:
+This post request should have `Content-Type: application/json` in the header and also contain the username and password in json format as data, like this:
 ```json
 {
 	"username" : "cor",